cloudmesh-community/book/chapters/in/git/github.md

 Tip: Please use only **lowercase** characters in the directory names and no special characters such as `@ ; / _` and spaces.
-In general we recommend that you avoid using directoru names with capital letters spaces and \_ in them.
+In general we recommend that you avoid using directory names with capital letters spaces and \_ in them.
 This will simplify your documentation efforts and make the URLs from git more readable.
 Also while on some OS's the directories *MyDirectory* is different from *mydirectory* on OSX it is